 If you wish to visit a specific place or have a specific experience, such as sea eagle tours or whisky tasting, then please do let your skipper know and he will do his best to meet your request.

 This cruise departs and finishes at Dunstaffnage Marina near Oban.

 Ellis is a contemporary landscape artist based in North Uist.
 To immerse herself in the environment, Ellis makes much of the artwork on site where extreme weather and the elements find their way into the pieces.
-Ellis loves helping others cultivating a deeper understanding of the natural environment and describes the process of working outdoors in wild weather as almost ‘performative’.
+She loves helping others cultivating a deeper understanding of the natural environment and describes the process of working outdoors in wild weather as almost ‘performative’.